Fast, effortless and 100% online.

 The mortgage interest restriction is a restriction on the tax relief that landlords can claim for their finance costs.

 In short, until the 2016/2017 tax year, you could claim all of the mortgage interest against your rental income tax.
 If you had an interest-only buy-to-let mortgage, this was obviously a great benefit!
 The mortgage interest restriction was introduced to make the system fairer, ensuring that landlords with higher incomes no longer received the most generous tax treatment.

-Since then it has been gradually replaced with a 20% tax credit, and starting on April 6 2020, you’ll only be able to use this tax credit.
+Since then, it has been gradually replaced with a 20% tax credit, and starting on 6th April 2020, you’ll only be able to use this tax credit.
 In other words, claiming mortgage interest is restricted to the basic rate of tax (20%).

 The mortgage interest restriction only affects you if you’re a higher rate taxpayer because you used to be able to get back 40% or more of your mortgage interest.
 If you have many properties, it might be worthwhile to run your rental business through a limited company, since you can still claim the interest in the old way.